rebecavalverde/help-docs/docs/en/editor/chordGrid.md

 Chord grids/frames are a way of describing how to play a chord, by showing which strings are played, and which frets are pressed.

-## How to works with chord grids on Flat
+## How to work with chord grids on Flat

-To use the chord grids, you have to go in the instruments properties.
+To use the chord grids, you have to the properties of the instruments.
 There you can open the **Tablature, Chord Grids and Tuning**.

 ![Enable chord grid](/help/assets/img/editor/instrument-chordGrid.png)

 There, toggle the **Use chord grids** checkbox.
-This way a grid will be generated for all the jazz chords in the part.
+This way a grid will be generated for all the chords in the part.
+You can use [the chord tool](/help/en/music-notation-software/chords.html) in the _Text_ toolbar to insert additional chords to your document.

 ![Chord grid](/help/assets/img/editor/chordGrid.png)